 |LOVE POTIONS.
 Siquijor, Philippines|

-Being in Siquijor to me, felt like a refreshing probinsya.
-No malls, no big stores, a few cars–heck, zero phone reception.
-The town is incredibly slow and quiet.
+Siquijor had no malls, no big stores, a few cars and zero phone reception.
+The town was incredibly slow and quiet.
 I was delighted to see houses made in either nipa (a material made from a palm tree common in Pacific islands) or bare hollow blocks.
 It was so simple, so different from what I’ve seen in Cavite, California or even rural parts of Cebu.

 But then you’d get pockets of luxury like U Story.
 Owned by a Frenchwoman and her Filipino chef husband, together they built this Bali-inspired resto, lounge area and guest house.
 The woman owner designed the furniture herself and had it custom-built.
 I appreciate that attention to details–it made the place texture-rich yet cohesive.
 My friends and I had dinner there on Maundy Thursday and came back the next day to enjoy the views in daylight.